chipxsd/stream-based-sync/stream-based-sync.md

 is enough.
 With the server response client takes the number and stores it.
 The best place to store it would be in an object, where we'd keep all information associated with a stream.
-For now, we're only interested in what's the last `seq` value written to the stream:
+For now, we're only interested in what is the most recent event's `seq` value written to the stream:

 ```swift
 public class Stream: NSObject {